evshary/cheat-sheet/Development/Debug/README.md

 ## Address Sanitizer

-ASan will insert stub into functions like malloc / free.
+ASan will insert stub into functions like malloc / free in the compile time.

 ```shell
 # Enable address sanitizer